objarni/custom-start-points/start-points/Storage/C++/readme.txt

 The application asks the storage for an Outputfile instance, which it can write data to.
-Once it has put in all the data it needs, it finalizes the file and this causes it to be stored either in the cloud or on disk.
+Once it has put in all the data it needs, it finalizes the file and this causes it to be stored (read only) either in the cloud or on disk.
+At this point you cannot write any more data to the Outputfile instance, it is deleted.

 Your current task is to create an implementation of that interface that will finalize files.
 Three scenarios are described below.
 You should